 At the far end of the treacherous path, I meet a couple walking the other way, and we get chatting about where we’re going.
 They’re headed to St Bees and are staying in Whitehaven, where they have a small boat moored in the harbour.
 They like Whitehaven, and want to get a bigger sailing boat and station themselves there, where they could easily visit Dumfries & Galloway, the Isle of Man, and even Ireland further off.
 It sounds a great idea.
 We part, and as they retreat into the distance I remember about the blocked path, and shout back to them to ignore the closed signs….
 I hope they didn’t come a cropper over all those deathly little pebbles.

-Over the next hill, the winding gear of Haig Colliery pops its head above the horizon.
+Over the next hill, the winding gear of Haig Colliery comes into view.

 Coal has been mined here since the 13th century when monks from St Bees Abbey supervised the opening of coal mines at Arrowthwaite.
 They presumably chose not to go down the pits themselves, supervision being a far more godly endeavour.
 This mine finally closed in 1986 with the loss of 3500 jobs.
 It then opened as a museum, but even that closed in 2016 when it got into financial difficulties, a regrettable reflection of the history of the mine itself.

 The mine shafts extend up to four miles out under the Irish sea, and required continuous pumping to remove water.
 At the base of the cliff is the pit head buildings of Saltom Pit, sunk in 1729, from which coal was mined from under the sea until 1848 from when it was used as a pumping house for several of the mines nearby.
 This mine in particular suffered from Firedamp, and in three separate explosions in the 1920s and ’30s a total of 79 men lost their lives.
 There are memorials to the dead from all the local mining accidents in Whitehaven.

 The air has cleared even more since this morning, and with my camera on full zoom I can now just make out features on the coastline of Galloway about 25 miles away.